Vent-Tardar/Student-Generation/README.md

 In case of errors, a message will be displayed explaining why the generation was interrupted.

 # Note:
-If you want to run the program through the IDE, then you need to uncomment the specified code fragment in the ReadCSV file.
-And put your test csv files in the resource folder.
+If you want to run the program through the IDE, you need to comment out the specified code fragment in the ReadCSV file.
+Also put your test csv files in the resource folder.
+The files should have the following names: **sample_*<part>*.csv**. ***part*** - should denote what the file contains.
+For example, **sample_lastname.csv** - contains students' last names.